PhilippeW83440/CarND-Path-Planning-Project/README.md

 </p>

 So the problem is now to find these s(t) and d(t) quintic polynomials.
-So we are left with 6 unknown coefficient and so we need 6 equations to solve this problem.
-By using start conditions and end conditions applied to the function and its 1st and 2nd derivaties we will define 6 equations and so we wil be able to solve for the unknown coefficients.
+We are left with 6 unknown coefficients and hence we need 6 equations to solve this problem.
+By using start conditions and end conditions applied to the function and its 1st and 2nd derivaties we will define 6 equations and so we will be able to solve for the unknown coefficients.

 <p align="center">
      <img src="./img/jmt_conditions.png" alt="pipeline" width="50%" height="50%">